Pyleks/Milestone-Project-3/README.md

 with colors, but rather finding the appropriate places to apply them.

 #### Typography
-I choose to only use __Roboto__ for the project, due to it's readability and familiarity, as well avoiding having multiple fonts, fight for the users attention.
+I choose to use __Roboto__ for majority of the text, due to it's readability, and __Love Ya Like A Sister__ for certain headings to make the text stand out, and give the page a bit more personality.

 ## Database
 This website have 2 databases, 1 for users and 1 for recipes, these are both being used to connect